JoinColony/colonyJS/docs/reference/api/interfaces/VotingReputationClientV6.md

 ▸ **failingExecutionAllowed**(`_motionId`, `overrides?`): `Promise`<`boolean`\>

 We are only expecting this to be called from finalize motion in the contracts.
-It is marked as public only so that the frontend can use it.
+It is marked as external only so that the frontend can use it.

 #### Parameters